READ: President Trump's Letter To Governors On New Coronavirus Guidelines

 But he acknowledged that more testing is still needed.
 "To be honest, we don't have all that data now uniformly throughout the country to make those determinations.
 But that's a major, primary goal that we have right now, is to get those data, because you have to make informed decisions and your decisions are informed by the information you have," he said.

-Trump held a videoconference call with governors on Thursday and the White House was slated to give a briefing on the virus at 5 p.m.
+Trump held a videoconference call with governors on Thursday, and the White House is slated to give a briefing on the virus at 5 p.m.
 ET.